wanghehv1996/newton/docs/guide/quickstart.rst

     # pause the simulation (blocks the control flow):
     renderer.pause = True

-Keyboard shortcuts when working with the OpenGLRenderer (aka newton.utils.SimRendererOpenGL):
+Keyboard shortcuts when working with the OpenGLRenderer (aka newton.viewer.RendererOpenGL):

 .. list-table:: Keyboard Shortcuts
     :header-rows: 1